alawing/WhitePaws/README.md

 Can make macro let bear use pots and protect shifting to human. (gcd or strong control like stun, fear) Can make macro let bear auto shift if not enough rage.

-3. Auto equip speed up trinket when flying, equip back when not flying
+3. Auto equip speed up trinket when flying/mounting, equip back when not flying/mounting

 4. Tells if been control, input /wcalert to switch on/off this notice